THEY NEED YOU

 an ever-changing osteopathic project

 The story began with a meeting of volunteers in 2005.
 Their action, by providing osteopathic treatments, has made it possible to treat the suffering of orphans and children from disadvantaged backgrounds.
 The progression of care has been constant since 2008 with two sessions of care and about 3000 treatments each year.
-They were three volunteers to create this NGO.
+Three volunteers created this NGO.
 There are now more than 40 of them.

-These processing operations and field actions are supported by: GETM&ASETHEMA, the association Enfance Arc en Ciel, Rotary clubs, “granules du Limousin”, Audéfi accountants.
+These treatments and field actions are supported by: GETM&ASETHEMA, the association Enfance Arc en Ciel, Rotary clubs, “granulés du Limousin”, Audéfi chartered accountants.
 Docosteocam is the Osteopath of Phare Ponleu Selpak and PhareCircus.

 Doing for others is good, but teaching them how to do it themselves is better